skgadi/SKGadi.com/content/posts/One-day-LaTeX-workshop.md

 +++
+#SEO Data
+Keywords = ["skgadi", "suresh kumar gadi", "control digital"] description = "One day workshop on LaTeX conducted by Dr. Suresh Kumar Gadi at the FCA, UAdeC."

 date = "2016-06-16T00:00:00-06:00"
-title = "One day LaTeX workshop"
+title = "One day workshop on LaTeX"

 +++

 This workshop presents an introduction to the programming language LaTeX  for the first time users.

 ## Slides
-<iframe height="480" src="https://drive.google.com/file/d/0B6A_I6W9HjBDb29KdUJsZXFYblU/preview" width="100%"></iframe>
+<iframe style= "height: 480px; width: 100%;" src="https://drive.google.com/file/d/0B6A_I6W9HjBDb29KdUJsZXFYblU/preview"></iframe>

 ## Other files